The Bottleneck Birthday Problem: Recurrences for

 For the bottleneck birthday problem, $\ceil{\frac{n}{r}} \leq k \leq \min(m, n)$.
 Therefore, the number of ways in which $n$ people can have birthdays out of $m$ possible days so that no day has more than $r$ people's birthdays incident on it is given by

 and hence the probability of this occurring is

 The above formula can be computed using dynamic programming.
-Note that the time and space complexities are $\BigOh{m n^2 r}$ and $\BigOh{m n^2}$, respectively.
-This algorithm is a slow one and needs more space.
+The time complexity of the dynamic programming implementation is \BigOh{m^2 n^2 r}.
+The space complexity is \BigOh{m n^2} and with optimization it can be reduced to \BigOh{m n r}.
+Clearly, this algorithm is a slow one and needs more space.
 However, when we need the actual count for specific $k$ values or do distribution analysis across different $k$ values, and understanding the structure of the solutions, this recurrence gives further insights.

 Next, we introduce the $r$-restricted Stirling number of the second kind, and use that to derive a recurrence to compute \prob{m, n, r}.